Please see Carnegie Libraries of Wisconsin, D - J

 What a frieze!

 1912 grant, in the Prairie architecture phase.
-Still in use as a library.
+The Claude & Starck building is still in use as a library, with a large addition.

 Denison Publishing is to blame for this odd tint job.

-An illustration of the need for disaster planning.
+An example of the need for disaster planning.

 Doing a little surfing on the net reveals the possibility that this card was produced by G.L.
 Larsen of Fond du Lac.